MC’s PLOTXY - A scientific plotting and post-processing program

 When it is up, four markers for each curve are added in automatically determined positions of the plot (see left picture below).
 If, on the other hand it is down, and therefore the vertical grey bar is visible, they are added in the bar position.
 Therefore, moving left and right that bar, the user can chose the best position for the markers.
 This way he can add as many markers as he wants.
 (See right picture below).

 Very often, we need to have a closer look at some plot detail.
-To do this we want to zoom the plot
+To do this we want to zoom the plot.
+The display of a title can be toggled using the same button.

 This is straightforward with PlotXY: simply we define the zooming rectangle with the mouse: we push down the left button in the top-left corner of the rectangle, drag the mouse, and leave the button once the rectangle displays what we want.
 While dragging the selected area is in partly transparent pink that shows what we are selecting.
 See the two pictures below: the left one shows zooming in action, the right one shows the zoomed plot.
 Try to repeat this using the supplied file rad2.mat.